How to Quickly Spot the Symptoms of a Failing EGR Valve

 This happens continually throughout your journey to ensure recirculation only occurs when the car is at a working temperature.
 This helps to ensure the car maintains fuel efficiency and emits fewer emissions.

-There are two types of EGR valves; a vacuum-operated and an electronically controlled EGR valve.
+There are two types of EGR valves: vacuum-operated and electronically controlled.
 A vacuum-operated EGR valve is usually only found in older vehicles.
-It is a straightforward system that utilises a vacuum to switching the EGR valve from closed to open.
+It is a straightforward system that utilises a vacuum to switch the EGR valve from closed to open.
 The vacuum is often regulated by a computer-controlled solenoid.

 Most modern cars utilise an electronically controlled EGR which is controlled by the vehicle’s engine control module (ECM).
 The ECM receives inputs from various sensors throughout the vehicle to determine the prime position of the EGR valve throughout your journey.